As credit and debit use increase and payments by check dwindle, utility convenience fees still remain. Find out why now.

 Toney said a lot of utilities really would rather distribute convenience fees among all their customers.
 But he added that it’s not so easy to do, since a utility would need to gain permission from state regulators or lobby for state legislative changes.

 As such, Toney said he doesn’t think utilities are “the bad guys” when it comes to charging convenience fees.

 Convenience fees are here to stay, for now

 So, what’s ahead for utility customers who pay bills by credit or debit card?
 Convenience fees are likely to remain an inconvenience for some time.

-“The trend is clearly more utility payments being made by debit and credit card,” the American Gas Association, a trade group for natural gas utilities, says in a statement.
+“The trend is clearly more utility payments being made by debit and credit card,” the American Gas Association, a trade group for natural gas utilities, said in a statement.

-Credit card reward hounds, meanwhile, will have to settle for earning less cash back and points value if they choose to put their utility bills on plastic.
+Credit card rewards hounds, meanwhile, will have to settle for earning less cash back and fewer points if they choose to put their utility bills on plastic.